karlyndiary/HR-Dashboard/Data Cleaning.md

+## Pre-Processing
-- Create Hirerachy for Department and Job title
+- Create Hierarchy for Department and Job title

 ## Calculated Fields
 - Generating to display the total number of hired employees, active employees, and terminated employees.